-4. He had the of a first-c class education.

-5. The fall in prices will be : to our business.
+5. The fall in prices will be : 6.
+He is most likely to our business. technology technological technologist 7.
+The system uses advanced of 8.
+We witness the rapid pace 9.
+A specialist in technology is 10.
+We use the latest change.

-6. He is most likely

-technology technological

-technologist

-7. The system uses advanced of computer and satellite

-8. We witness the rapid pace change.

-9. A specialist in technology is s called

-10 Wa was the letest

-10. We use the latest